File Transfer

 For UNIX LSAM file transfer parameters, refer to the JORS and SMAFT Parameters Settings in the UNIX LSAM online help.

-In the Enterprise Manager, adjust the Advanced Machine Settings for the destination machine to correspond with the source machine's LSAM file transfer settings (or vice versa).
+In the Enterprise Manager, adjust the Advanced Machine Settings for the destination machine to correspond with the source machine's agent file transfer settings (or vice versa).
 Under the category File Transfer Settings, define the "File Transfer" type and the "File Transfer Port Number".
 For information on these settings, refer to File Transfer Jobs in the Concepts online help.
 Once configuration is complete (and verified), a File Transfer Job can be defined.
 For more information, refer to File Transfer Job Details in the Concepts online help.

 Within MCP SMA File Transfer, the record length applied to the destination file using predefined SMA File Transfer protocol is sometimes unacceptable for downstream user programs.